cloudsigma/vmprep/README.md

  * In the 'Software selection,' deselect everything but 'SSH Server'

 ### CentOS

+ * Set the language to English (US)
+ * Select 'Use all Space' in the partition section
+ * Select 'Minimal' as the installation type

+Upon the first boot, we need to create the `cloudsigma` user account.
+Simply run this command:

+    adduser cloudsigma -m -s /bin/bash

 The most notable change is that the root account is disabled by default.
 We've also disabled root-login via SSH.

 ## Usage